Discover Financial Services (NYSE:DFS) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Discover Financial Services (NYSE:DFS) in a research note released on Sunday morning.
-The firm issued a hold rating on the financial services provider’s stock.
+StockNews.com started coverage on shares of Discover Financial Services (NYSE:DFS) in a report published on Monday morning.
+The brokerage issued a hold rating on the financial services provider’s stock.

-Other analysts have also issued research reports about the company.
-Morgan Stanley raised Discover Financial Services from an equal weight rating to an overweight rating and upped their target price for the stock from $105.00 to $133.00 in a research note on Thursday, February 8th.
-HSBC lowered Discover Financial Services from a buy rating to a hold rating and dropped their price target for the stock from $121.00 to $107.00 in a research note on Friday, January 19th.
-Evercore ISI raised their price target on Discover Financial Services from $117.00 to $140.00 and gave the stock an in-line rating in a research note on Thursday, February 22nd.
-Stephens reaffirmed an equal weight rating and issued a $98.00 price target on shares of Discover Financial Services in a research note on Thursday, December 14th.
-Finally, Bank of America raised Discover Financial Services from a neutral rating to a buy rating and raised their price target for the stock from $94.00 to $116.00 in a research note on Wednesday, December 6th.
-Twelve investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, Discover Financial Services has an average rating of Hold and an average target price of $119.78.
+Several other research analysts have also weighed in on the stock.
+Bank of America upgraded shares of Discover Financial Services from a neutral rating to a buy rating and boosted their price objective for the stock from $94.00 to $116.00 in a research note on Wednesday, December 6th.
+Morgan Stanley raised shares of Discover Financial Services from an equal weight rating to an overweight rating and boosted their price objective for the company from $105.00 to $133.00 in a report on Thursday, February 8th.
+Evercore ISI boosted their price objective on shares of Discover Financial Services from $117.00 to $140.00 and gave the company an in-line rating in a report on Thursday, February 22nd.
+Wolfe Research restated a peer perform rating on shares of Discover Financial Services in a research report on Wednesday, February 21st.
+Finally, BMO Capital Markets dropped their target price on shares of Discover Financial Services from $116.00 to $104.00 and set a market perform rating for the company in a research report on Monday, January 22nd.
+Twelve equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $121.83.

-Discover Financial Services (NYSE:DFS – Get Free Report) last posted its quarterly earnings data on Thursday, January 18th.
-The financial services provider reported $1.54 earnings per share for the quarter, missing the consensus estimate of $2.50 by ($0.96).
-The company had revenue of $4.20 billion during the quarter, compared to the consensus estimate of $4.10 billion.
+Discover Financial Services (NYSE:DFS – Get Free Report) last issued its quarterly earnings data on Thursday, January 18th.
+The financial services provider reported $1.54 EPS for the quarter, missing analysts’ consensus estimates of $2.50 by ($0.96).
 Discover Financial Services had a return on equity of 22.24% and a net margin of 14.30%.
-The firm’s revenue for the quarter was up 12.8% on a year-over-year basis.
-During the same quarter last year, the company posted $3.77 earnings per share.
-Sell-side analysts predict that Discover Financial Services will post 11.13 EPS for the current fiscal year.
+The company had revenue of $4.20 billion for the quarter, compared to analyst estimates of $4.10 billion.
+During the same quarter in the previous year, the business earned $3.77 earnings per share.
+The company’s revenue was up 12.8% on a year-over-year basis.
+Equities research analysts predict that Discover Financial Services will post 11.13 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 7th.
-Stockholders of record on Thursday, February 22nd were issued a dividend of $0.70 per share.
-The ex-dividend date was Wednesday, February 21st.
-This represents a $2.80 annualized dividend and a dividend yield of 2.23%.
-Discover Financial Services’s payout ratio is presently 24.89%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 7th.
+Stockholders of record on Thursday, February 22nd were given a $0.70 dividend.
+The ex-dividend date of this dividend was Wednesday, February 21st.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 2.19%.
+Discover Financial Services’s dividend payout ratio (DPR) is currently 24.89%.

 Insider Activity

-In other news, CFO John Greene sold 35,191 shares of the firm’s stock in a transaction on Friday, January 26th.
-The stock was sold at an average price of $106.51, for a total transaction of $3,748,193.41.
+In other news, CFO John Greene sold 35,191 shares of the firm’s stock in a transaction that occurred on Friday, January 26th.
+The shares were sold at an average price of $106.51, for a total value of $3,748,193.41.
 Following the completion of the transaction, the chief financial officer now directly owns 18,592 shares in the company, valued at $1,980,233.92.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 0.69% of the company’s stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+0.69% of the stock is owned by company insiders.

 Discover Financial Services, through its subsidiaries, provides digital banking products and services, and payment services in the United States.
 It operates in two segments, Digital Banking and Payment Services.
 The Digital Banking segment offers Discover-branded credit cards to individuals; private student loans, personal loans, home loans, and other consumer lending; and direct-to-consumer deposit products comprising savings accounts, certificates of deposit, money market accounts, IRA certificates of deposit, IRA savings accounts and checking accounts, and sweep accounts.